vJayani/Credit-risk-scoring-system/README.md

 > The application dataset already contains **aggregated financial, behavioral, and bureau-derived features**.
 > Due to hackathon time constraints, raw bureau and transaction-level datasets were not merged, but the pipeline is designed to support them in future iterations.

+## Data Access

+Due to GitHub file size limitations, the dataset is not included in this repository.

+You can download the dataset from Kaggle:
+- Home Credit Default Risk: https://www.kaggle.com/c/home-credit-default-risk/data

+After downloading, place `application_train.csv` inside the `data/` folder.
 ## End-to-End Workflow

 Data Ingestion